project-fifo/otter/README.md

 The paramers mentioned above are functionally specific to the zipkin connector.
 It was simpler to explain them though in this context.

-Please also consult the `priv/otters.schema` file for valid configuration options.
+Please also consult the cuttle fisch schema file `priv/otters.schema` for valid configuration options.

 ### Span Filtering